administration

 - Is stamped with the license counter, a monotonic anti-rollback value, rooting the chain in the deployment’s license rather than in a value an attacker could freely reset.

-Because each checkpoint depends on the one before it and on the license counter, you cannot rewrite history without rewriting the entire downstream chain — and you cannot fabricate a fresh chain that matches the license root.
+Because each checkpoint depends on the one before it and on the license counter, you cannot rewrite history without rewriting the entire downstream chain, and deleting the most recent checkpoints to hide a change leaves a visible gap rather than a clean log.

 Verifying offline